ChaitanyaNagane17/WT-Practical/README.md

 # WT-Practical
-this is a wt practical demo
+this is a wt practical demo.
 Auther - Chaitanya Nagane